-Real estate photographers in particular may also be interested in offering scanning or CAD creation as a service in their local area.
+Real estate photographers, in particular, may also be interested in offering scanning or CAD creation as a service in their local area.
 It's an easy up-sell to roll into existing offerings, and you are totally free to mark up the cost of the scans or charge a separate fee.
-For more information on becoming an affiliate scanner, reach out to email@example.com.
+For more information on becoming an affiliate scanner, reach out to firstname.lastname@example.org.

 If you work in real estate, you may also be interested in checking out:

 - Sample Data - Scan To CAD output generated from real-world projects